-The overall theme from local mayors to oil and gas companies Thursday: the economic outlook on the Kenai Peninsula is strong and welcomes new business.
+The overall theme from local mayors to oil and gas companies during a recent forum: the economic outlook on the Kenai Peninsula is strong and welcomes new business.

 Seven community representatives from an area spanning from Homer to Seward spoke on the economic future at the Industry Forum hosted by the Kenai Peninsula Economic Development District at the Challenger Learning Center in Kenai.